pluralitybook/plurality/contents/english/6-5-learning.md

 [^Minerva]: https://www.minerva.edu/
 [^WURI]: https://www.wuri.world/2023-global-top-100

-The civic tech collaboration mentioned in Taiwan's vibrant tech society (2-2, "Digital Democracy in Everyday Life") has also promoted the open-source "Moedict"[^Moedict] project, which involves teachers, students, and parents learning by doing.
+The civic tech collaboration mentioned in Taiwan's vibrant tech society (2-2 The Life of a Digital Democracy) has also promoted the open-source "Moedict"[^Moedict] project, which involves teachers, students, and parents learning by doing.
 This service has uploaded 160,000 Mandarin entries, 20,000 Taiwanese entries, and 14,000 Hakka entries, with an open and diverse compilation mechanism, making it a multilingual interactive online civic dictionary, demonstrating a global yet localized "collaborative cataloging" paradigm.
 It not only supports a broad community writing space but also serves as a platform for exchanges between different languages and cultures.

 Moedict has prompted the public sector to actively adopt the "Creative Commons" license[^MoeData], contributing value to the development of AI models like TAIDE in Taiwan[^TaideData].
 Local languages and public knowledge can be interconnected into collaborative networks.
 The application of such an open-source paradigm as "Moedict" established close ties with official educational institutions and social innovation organizations a decade ago, demonstrating the interoperability between open-source co-editing culture and the formal education system.